-- 1. The City Clerk shall post the agenda of each Regular or Adjourned Regular Meeting of the legislative body at least 72 hours in advance of said meeting in a location that is freely accessible to members of the public as required by the Brown Act. - 2.
+- The City Clerk shall post the agenda of each Regular or Adjourned Regular Meeting of the legislative body-at-least-72-hours in-advance of said-meeting in a location that is freely accessible to members of the public as required by the Brown Act. - 2.
 The City Clerk shall maintain an affidavit indicating the location, date and time of posting each agenda. - 3.
-Agendas will generally be published to the City's website by the end of business on the Thursday before regularly scheduled meetings. - 4.
-Agenda reports including attachments, exhibits, agreements and contracts will generally be published to the City's website by end of business on the Friday before regularly scheduled meetings. - 5.
+Agendas will generally be published to the City's website by the end of business on the Thursday before Regular Meetings. - Agenda reports including attachments, exhibits, agreements and contracts will generally be published to the City's website by end of business on the Friday before Regular Meetings. - 5.
 If technical difficulties occur, the agenda and reports will be published on the City's website as soon as those difficulties are resolved.